 - Certified copy of original language transcript sent with official English translation (if applicable) and signed by one of the following: (a) Administrator of the student's school, (b) U.S. Embassy official, (c) Ministry of Education official, (d) U.S. Overseas Advising Office staff member, or (e) Notary Public

 Transcript evaluations are generally not required for admissions, however, the university reserves the right to request a transcript evaluation from any student at any time who studied outside of the U.S.

 What is the cost to study at Kutztown University for international students?

-You can find the cost to attend Kutztown University on the International Cost of Attendance website.
+You can find the cost to attend Kutztown University on the Funding your Education webpage.